futurewei-cloud/chogori-platform/docs/design/K23SI_TXN.md

 - `writeRanges`: As the CL issues write operations during the txn execution, it remembers the partition ranges to which it wrote.
 This is needed at commit/abort time so that the cluster can contact the partition owners for these ranges, and ask them to convert the WIs they might have on behalf of this transaction.
 Note that since we support cross-collection transactions, this field has a set of ranges per collection.
 - `trh`: this is the TRH key set by the CL when it first does a write.
 It is used to determine which partition node currently owns the TR record and is the key of the first write done in the txn
 - `syncFinalize`: this is a txn option which the client can set.
 It makes sure that a commit/abort isn't acknowledged until all WIs in the cluster have been finalized.
 This is normally not needed, but it is useful in cases where the client knows that conflicting transactions will be starting next (e.g. doing a large initial data load)
-- `timeToFinalize`: works in conjunction with syncFinalize and specifies an artificial wait to be performed before issuing the finalization call to participants.
+- `timeToFinalize`(for testing): works in conjunction with syncFinalize and specifies an artificial wait to be performed before issuing the finalization call to participants.

 ## States
 This is the complete set of possible transaction states.
 The states `*PIP` (PIP stands for Persistence-In-Progress) are the ones which are persisted in the WAL and therefore are the only states which can ever be seen during WAL replay: